javaducky/demo-k6-operator/README.md

 > :warning: By default, the free-tier subscription for k6 Cloud will only allow for parallel execution,
 > nor multiple scenarios.

+## Looking for more?!
+Additional scenarios are available:
+- [InfluxDB](scenario/influxdb/README.md) - Output metrics to an InfluxDB 2.0 instance running in Docker.